 - Must be eligible for re-enrollment at the last institution attended

 Students who have not attended Arkansas Tech University must submit an application for admission, official transcripts from each institution previously attended, and proof of immunization.

 If transferring less than 24 credit hours, an official high school transcript and A.C.T., S.A.T., or ACCUPLACER scores must be submitted.
-Transfer students with more than 24 hours, who have not completed college level English or math, will be required to submit test scores.
+Transfer students with more than 24 hours, who have not completed college-level English or math, will be required to submit test scores.
 Arkansas Tech University will recognize transfer credit from a U.S. institution provided that the institution is accredited by one of the six U.S. regional accreditation associations, and for courses that are approved for transfer by ADHE through ACTS.
 Acceptance of course credit may depend on the date that the institution was accredited or the date that a course was approved for transfer by ADHE.
 Transfer credit for coursework from institutions outside the U.S. will be considered on an individual basis.
 Students seeking transfer of credit from a foreign college/university must complete a credential evaluation through a company authorized by Arkansas Tech University (a list of approved service providers can be obtained in the IMSSO or in the Registrar’s Office).
-Transfer credit, although accepted by the university, is not guaranteed to be applicable toward meeting degree requirements for the particular program of study selected by the transfer student.
+Transfer credit, although accepted by the university, is not guaranteed to be applied toward meeting degree requirements for the particular program of study selected by the transfer student.
 Once admitted, your academic advisor will determine which credits count toward your degree requirements.